-- University service: - o Serve in a university committee - Serve in the accreditation process - Community service: - Become endorsed/qualified by your professional organization to serve in a supervisory/leadership capacity, e.g. Presbyter/Bishop, Licensed Supervisor (LPC, LMFT, LADC) - o Engage in approved continuing education to enhance/maintain professional credentials, e.g. ordination, state licensure - Demonstrate active involvement in relevant professional organizations as defined by active memberships; attendance at local, regional, and/or national conferences; presentations at local, regional, and/or national conferences; or service on boards/committees - Demonstrate active involvement in the community and beyond through activities, including but not limited to presentations at local churches; mission's outreach/conferences; non-profit organizations; consultation; advocacy; service on professional, community, and/or ministry boards and committees. - o Leads a professional or academic body as an executive members. - Discipline-specific professional service: Serve as a program chair for a professional conference - Advisement: provides evidence of successful advising of undergraduate students and/or successful supervision of PhD dissertation or DMin MRP and/or graduate thesis or Undergraduate Writing Project
+- Become endorsed/qualified by your professional organization to serve in a supervisory/leadership capacity, e.g. Presbyter/Bishop, Licensed Supervisor (LPC, LMFT, LADC) - o Engage in approved continuing education to enhance/maintain professional credentials, e.g. ordination, state licensure - Demonstrate active involvement in relevant professional organizations as defined by active memberships; attendance at local, regional, and/or national conferences; presentations at local, regional, and/or national conferences; or service on boards/committees - Demonstrate active involvement in the community and beyond through activities, including but not limited to presentations at local churches; mission's outreach/conferences; non-profit organizations; consultation; advocacy; service on professional, community, and/or ministry boards and committees. - o Leads a professional or academic body as an executive members. - Discipline-specific professional service: Serve as a program chair for a professional conference - Advisement: provides evidence of successful advising of undergraduate students and/or successful supervision of PhD dissertation or DMin MRP and/or graduate thesis or Undergraduate Writing Project